Phonon collapse and anharmonic melting of the 3D charge-density wave in kagome metals: Results and discussion

 Our results indicate either a second-order or a weak first-order character for the phase transition, with the continuous nature imprinted in the softening of the $L_2^{- }$ phonon (Fig. \ref{fig:2}(b)).
 However, multiple instances in the literature point to a first-order nature of the CDW \cite{ratcliff_2021,xiao_2023}, and neither inelastic x-ray scattering \cite{subires_2023} or Raman spectroscopy experiments \cite{liu_2022a,he_2023} have observed such softening.
 To understand this apparent contradiction, we compute the spectral function for both the $M$ and $L$ phonons fully accounting for anharmonic effects.
 The spectral function, as shown in Fig. \ref{fig:4}(a,b), not only confirms the absence of phonon collapse at the $M$ point, but also underscores the profoundly anharmonic nature of the $L_2^{- }$ phonon that drives the instability.
 As depicted in Fig. \ref{fig:4}(b), the unstable $L_2^{- }$ mode becomes broader and splits into a double peak as the temperature approaches $T_{CDW}$.
 Thus, we expect this mode to be exceedingly challenging to observe experimentally.
 This difficulty arises not only from its double-peak and broadened nature but also because the spectral function is typically fitted using a set of Lorentzians representing different modes experimentally.
-In order to carry such Lorentzian fitting, we first need to compute the spectral function with a no-mixing approximation by excluding the off-diagonal elements of the anharmonic phonon self-energy.
+To study the cumulative effects of both anharmonic and electron-phonon linewidths, we first need well-defined quasiparticles to which we can later add the electron-phonon linewidth.
+To achieve this, we compute the spectral function using a no-mixing approximation by excluding the off-diagonal elements of the anharmonic phonon self-energy.
 This allows for the independent tracking of different modes, as indicated by different colors in Fig. \ref{fig:4}(c,d).
 Nonetheless, for illustrative purposes, the full anharmonic spectral functions are overlaid to demonstrate the impact of this approximation.
-This approximation works effectively for the $M$ point, except for the softest mode at 50 K, and reveals the softening of a highly anharmonic mode (colored in blue).
-In the case of $L$, off-diagonal terms seem to exert a more significant influence overall.
-Still, we are able to capture the softening of a highly anharmonic mode (colored in blue), which develops a double dome.
+This approximation works effectively for the $M$ point, except for the softest mode at 50 K, and reveals the softening of a highly anharmonic mode (colored in blue) that corresponds to $M_{1}^{+}$.
+In the case of \(L\), off-diagonal terms exert a more significant influence overall, as evidenced by the stronger differences between panels (b) and (d).
+For instance, the softening in panel (d) appears at a lower temperature.
+Still, we are able to capture the softening of a highly anharmonic mode (colored in blue), which develops a double dome and corresponds to $L_{2}^{-}$.
 In Fig. \ref{fig:4}(e,f) we fit a Lorentzian function to each of the individual modes and add the corresponding electron-phonon linewidth in order to obtain a spectral function that captures both anharmonic and electron-phonon interactions.
-Both at $M$ and $L$, the phonon highlighted in blue experiences such a substantial broadening that it becomes imperceptible to the eye.
+The exact values for the centers and linewidths of the Lorentzian functions at temperatures of 200 K and 50 K are provided in Table S1 of the supplementary material.
+Both at $M$ and $L$, the phonons highlighted in blue ($M_{1}^{+},L_{2}^{-}$) experience such a substantial broadening that they become imperceptible to the eye.
 This suggests that the electron-phonon linewidth renders this mode experimentally inaccessible, implying that the softening goes unnoticed, reconciling our theoretical results with the experiments \cite{subires_2023,liu_2022a,he_2023}.
 The remaining modes at $L$ are well-described by Lorentzian curves, exhibiting a slight broadening as the temperature increases, consistent with the expected impact of anharmonicity.